 The 80,000 square foot Children's Museum of Pittsburgh is based on the concept of letting kids "play with real stuff."
-Exhibits designed for babies, toddlers, older children, and even their parents encourage hands-on play and learning.
-Located on Pittsburgh's North Side, the Children's Museum of Pittsburgh is housed in three connected buildings - the historic Allegheny Post Office (c.
+Exhibits designed for babies, toddlers, older children, and even their parents encourage hands-on play while learning.
+Located on Pittsburgh's North Side, the Children's Museum of Pittsburgh is housed in three connected buildings, the historic Allegheny Post Office (c.
 1897), the Buhl Planetarium building (c.

-At the Children's Museum of Pittsburgh you can make a boat and send it into the rapids and whirlpools in Waterplay, try to keep your balance in the Gravity Room, visit Mister Roger's Neighborhood, get behind the wheel of a MINI Cooper car, learn how to build with wood and circuits in the Workshop, and create silkscreen prints, paint, or sculpt with clay in the multimedia Studio.
+You and your family can make a boat and send it into the rapids and whirlpools in Waterplay, try to keep your balance in the Gravity Room, visit Mister Roger's Neighborhood, get behind the wheel of a MINI Cooper car, learn how to build with wood and circuits in the Workshop, create silkscreen prints, paint, or sculpt with clay in the Multimedia Studio.

-A "Backyard" exhibit adds outside fun (what kid can resist playing with water, rocks and mud?) during warmer months.
+A "backyard" exhibit adds some outdoor fun with water, rocks, and mud during warmer months.

-There's a nice store at the Children's Museum of Pittsburgh with a wide selection of educational products and toys for children of all ages.
-Many of these are toys that are either found in the exhibits or complement them.
+It wouldn't be a museum without a gift shop, and the Children's Museum of Pittsburgh doesn't disappoint.
+The shop offers a wide selection of educational products and toys for children of all ages.
+Many of the items can be found in the exhibits or are designed to complement them.
 The Mister Rogers' Neighborhood puppets are a favorite item, along with arts and crafts materials.

-The Museum Café, located in the Grand Hall of the former Buhl Planetarium building, offers a wide variety of food items including sandwiches, burgers, salads, pizza, hot dogs, fruit, yogurt, cookies, coffee and drinks.
-There's a patio for outdoor seating in good weather.
-The Café closes one hour earlier than the Children's Museum.
+The Museum Café, located in the Grand Hall of the former Buhl Planetarium building, offers a wide variety of food items including sandwiches, burgers, salads, pizza, hot dogs, fruit, yogurt, cookies, coffee, and other soft drinks.
+There's a patio for outdoor seating in good weather, and the Café is open daily, closing one hour earlier than the normal museum hours.